-Paying yourself first will allow you to save more money and cut back spending.
-If you get into your system that you will pay yourself first every month, the amount of money you have left is naturally the amount of money you spend.
+Paying yourself first will allow you to save more money and cut back on spending.
+If you get into your system that you will pay yourself first every month, the amount you have left is naturally the amount you spend.

 At first, it might not be easy.
 Just like any habit you want to adopt, you get better over time with practice.